 If you are looking for a saw, you may find yourself struggling to pick one between track saw vs table saw.
 I have been using these models for some time, and I found myself in the same predicament.
 Through experience and research, I gathered information that adds value to the debate.

 As you consider your needs, compare the type of cut each model brings.
-Cost, durability, portability, ease of use, material, design, and the dust collection system.
+You should look at cost, durability, portability, ease of use, material, design, and the dust collection system.
 Both models are accurate, fast, and give you a wide range of models you choose from.
 Yet, it is the differences in the above features that separate them.
 As a first-time user, you might find this article informative as it helps you pick your best model.

 Overview of the Track Saw

 A track saw is there to save you from having a circular saw and a table saw for accurate cuts on large pieces of wood.
 A track saw cuts along the grain on wooden boards.
 It is also known as the plunge-cut saw.
 It uses a metal track that is attached to a workpiece.
 The use of the saw track is to stabilize the track saw.
 The chances of having the saw slip off the marked line are slim.
 It is also for crosscuts and angular cuts.

 The track saw is mobile and easy to use.
 It cuts down wood into smaller, rectangular pieces.
 It cuts through plywood and hardboard.
-When using the track saw, you need to mark the position you are cutting on the wood piece.
+When using the track saw, you need to mark the position you cut on the wood piece.
 You guide the wood piece into the blade to take the saw blade to the marked position.
 In short, the metal track has to be on the spot, and you are good to start cutting.
 Accurate cuts are easy to run.
 Large wooden boards are cut with accuracy as you keep the saw stable.